nxskok/pasias/docs/17-survival-analysis.md

 This is `Surv` in package `survival`.
 The response variable needs to encode two things: the time until the event of interest (return to drug use) and whether or not that event happened for each patient.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Some people define the response variable right inside the *coxph*, in the same way as putting something like *log(y)* as a response in an *lm*, but I think, especially while you're getting used to the process, it's better to create the response variable first and look at it to make sure it's the right thing.</span>
-In this case, that is `censor="returned"`.
+In this case, that is
+`censor="returned"`.

 ```r